Benefit Groups: New Employees - Your Responsibilities

 If you want to add an eligible dependent to your coverage (due to birth, adoption, marriage, etc.), you must contact the SSC Contact Center or submit a completed Benefits Enrollment/Change Form within 30 days of the event.
 Otherwise, you will have to wait for the next Open Enrollment period to add your dependent to your coverage and have the change become effective January 1 of the following year.

 If your dependent becomes newly eligible for his or her own benefits coverage due to a job commencement or change, or the dependent is deceased, complete and submit a Benefit Enrollment/Change Form within 30 days of the event to remove the dependent from your coverage.

 If your dependent becomes ineligible for health, dental, group life insurance or vision coverage, complete and submit a COBRA Notice of Qualifying Event form within 30 days of the event to remove the dependent from your coverage.
-Failure to notify the HR/Payroll Service Center within 60 days of your dependent's loss of eligibility will result in forfeiture of COBRA continuation rights.
+Failure to notify the SSC Contact Center within 60 days of your dependent's loss of eligibility will result in forfeiture of COBRA continuation rights.
 See COBRA.

 Watch for Communications

 Watch for communications from the university concerning your benefits.
 Dated materials may require your prompt attention.